MMA fighter arrested in Tumon incident

 A man was arrested after being accused of hitting another man with his car in Tumon early Sunday morning.

-It happened in the parking lot Blue Lagoon Plaza in Tumon just after 1 a.m., according to witnesses.
+The incident occurred just after 1 a.m. in the parking lot of the Blue Lagoon Plaza in Tumon, according to witnesses.

-Roman Aaron Duenas Alvarez, 27, a mixed martial arts fighter who goes by the name Sonic Boom, was arrested on suspicion of aggravated assault as a third-degree felony, reckless driving, driving while impaired, driving impaired causing bodily injury by forbidden act or thru neglect, disorderly conduct, public drunkenness, and resisting arrest as a misdemeanor.
+Roman Aaron Duenas Alvarez, 27, a mixed martial arts fighter who goes by the name Sonic Boom, was arrested on suspicion of aggravated assault as a third-degree felony and reckless driving, driving while impaired, driving impaired causing bodily injury by forbidden act or through neglect, disorderly conduct, public drunkenness and resisting arrest as misdemeanors.

-Witnesses told The Guam Daily Post that the victim was bleeding and unconscious before off-duty EMT’s and others stepped in to help.
+Witnesses told The Guam Daily Post that the victim was bleeding and unconscious before off-duty emergency medical personnel and others stepped in to help.

 The victim regained consciousness and was alert before medics took him via ambulance to the hospital, witnesses said.